-St Peter’s recognises that children from families whose parents are separated, or are undergoing separation, may go through traumatic changes during their time at school.
+St Peter’s recognises that children from families whose parents are separated, or who are undergoing separation, may go through traumatic changes during their time at school.
 The School will make every effort to work with parents to promote the welfare of their child.

 This policy has been created to help minimise any impact and to provide guidance to separated parents (as defined below) and set out the steps that will be taken by the School.

-Unless there is a court order in place limiting an individual’s exercise of parental responsibility the School will ensure that parents are dealt with in an equal manner and in accordance with this guidance.
+Unless there is a court order in place limiting an individual’s exercise of parental responsibility, the School will ensure that parents are dealt with in an equal manner and in accordance with this guidance.

 The School’s paramount consideration in making decisions arising from this guidance will, of course, be the welfare of the child.
 The School will endeavour to help resolve problems that arise between parents regarding their child’s education but will avoid becoming involved in conflict between parents.